 In my PhD thesis, I argued that academic writing takes many forms and cannot be reduced to standard templates.
 Using a critical realist lens, I concluded that what makes writing academic are its emergent socio-academic practices, not its constituent forms.
 This matters because it allows us to re-imagine and think about academic writing as an evolving practice of possibilities and affordances rather than as a set of static and universal conventions.
 A version of the thesis is now available as a published Open Access research monograph (Bloomsbury, 2022).
 My research and scholarship have brought into conversation literatures in the cognate interdisciplinary fields of EAP (English for Academic Purposes), Sociolinguistics, Applied Linguistics, Education, Philosophy and Sociology.
 I am trying to understand in what sense academic writings (i.e. how we write and communicate academically) can be understood as 'social and transformative practices' (as foregrounded in Academic Literacies research) with the intention of developing more socially just and inclusive approaches to knowledge.
 Since the PhD and monograph, I continue to be increasingly fascinated by the philosophy of Critical Realism as a lens through which to make sense of writing as an emergent 'social practice', as opposed to its more reductive framing as a transferable skill that can be learnt once and for all.

-I am keen to develop a deeper and more nuanced understanding of critical realist philosophies (which, since Roy Bhaskar's seminal under-labouring, have branched into different traditions) in order to further theorise the knowledge-oriented practices involved in academic communication, especially in the context of multimodality, emancipatory and democratising pedagogies and new technologies.
+I am keen to develop a deeper and more nuanced understanding of critical realist philosophies (which, since Roy Bhaskar's seminal under-labouring, have branched into different traditions) in order to further theorise the knowledge-oriented practices involved in academic communication, especially in the context of multimodality, emancipatory and democratising pedagogies, and new technologies, such as AI.

 I am also keen to research the relationship between plagiarism and standardised writing and assessment practices.